Matt-Ng/Game-Mandem/README.md

 ### Controls:

-X = A button
+X = A Button

-Z = B button
+Z = B Button

-Backspace = Select button
+Backspace = Select Button

-Enter/Return = Start button
+Enter/Return = Start Button

 Directional buttons use the directional buttons on the keyboard.